CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

 ## Landing page to DOI mappings

-When a blog post or tweet mentions a DOI directly, you know that the author intended to link to the specific piece of content identified by that DOI.
+When a blog post or Tweet mentions a DOI directly, you know that the author intended to link to the specific piece of content identified by that DOI.
 When the author uses a landing page, which is more common, we find the best DOI match we can, and describe how performed the match and verification.
 This is described fully in the [How Crossref Agents match landing pages to DOIs](/data/matching-landing-pages).

 ## Data aggregator or provider?